Patience

-Patience (or forbearance) is the ability to endure difficult circumstances.
-Patience may involve perseverance in the face of delay; tolerance of provocation without responding in disrespect/anger; or forbearance when under strain, especially when faced with longer-term difficulties, or being able to wait for a long amount of time without getting irritated or bored.
-Patience is the level of endurance one can have before disrespect.
-It is also used to refer to the character trait of being steadfast.
-Antonyms include hastiness and impetuousness.
+Patience, or forbearance, is the ability to endure difficult or undesired long-term circumstances.
+Patience involves patience or tolerance in the face of delay, provocation, or stress without responding negatively, such as reacting with disrespect or anger.
+Patience is also used to refer to the character trait of being disciplined and steadfast.
+Antonyms of patience include impatience, hastiness, and impetuousness.

 Scientific perspectives

 In psychology and in cognitive neuroscience, patience is studied as a decision-making problem, involving the choice of either a small reward in the short-term, versus a more valuable reward in the long-term.

-In 2005 a study involving common marmosets and cottontop tamarins, animals of both species faced a self-control paradigm in which individuals chose between taking an immediate small reward and waiting a variable amount of time for a large reward.
+In a 2005 study, common marmosets and cottontop tamarins chose between taking an immediate small reward and waiting a variable amount of time for a large reward.
 Under these conditions, marmosets waited significantly longer for food than tamarins.
-This difference cannot be explained by life history, social behaviour or brain size.
+This difference cannot be explained by life history, social behaviour, or brain size.
 It can, however, be explained by feeding ecology: marmosets rely on gum, a food product acquired by waiting for exudate to flow from trees, whereas tamarins feed on insects, a food product requiring impulsive action.
 Foraging ecology, therefore, may provide a selective pressure for the evolution of self-control.